arielmls/images-back-end/README.md

 ### /auth (POST)
-provide “username” (text)
+provide “username” (text),
 provide ”password” (text)

 ### /single-upload (POST)
-upload a single “image” (file) provide a “title” (text) and “description” (text) indicate whether the image is “private” (text, either “T” or”F”)
+upload a single “image” (file), provide a “title” (text) and “description” (text), indicate whether the image is “private” (text, either “T” or”F”),

 ### /bulk-upload (POST)
-upload a list of “image” files indicate whether the images should be “private” (text, either “T” or”F”)
+upload a list of “image” files, indicate whether the images should be “private” (text, either “T” or”F”)

 ### /leave-review (POST)
-indicate the ”image_id” (Int) of the image to be reviewed provide a “star_rating” (Int 1-5) provide a “review” (text)
+indicate the ”image_id” (Int) of the image to be reviewed, provide a “star_rating” (Int 1-5), provide a “review” (text)

 ### /sign-up (POST)
-provide “username” (text)
+provide “username” (text),
 provide ”password” (text)